Willson Contreras Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks fifth in MLB.

-- The Marlins have the 14th-ranked team ERA across all league pitching staffs (4.10).
+- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- Marlins pitchers combine to surrender 91 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Marlins pitchers combine to rank 13th in baseball in home runs given up (92 total, 1.1 per game).

-- The left-hander's last appearance was on Wednesday against the Boston Red Sox, when he tossed five innings, surrendering one earned run while allowing three hits.
+- His most recent appearance came on Thursday against the Boston Red Sox, when the lefty went 6 1/3 scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.